carsongee/carsongee.github.io/_posts/2016-07-31-new-me-new-site.md

 It was pretty cool, still is, but sometimes you just have to change for the sake of change.
 So welcome to the new terminal version of the site.
-I've basically removed all of blog entries because life is short, and I don't need to be reminded of that thing I did, with that technology that used to matter.
+I've basically removed all of blog entries except the last one which is almost two years old because life is short, and I don't need to be reminded of that thing I did, with that technology that used to matter.

 So here we are: a little leaner, a little less user friendly (I'll keep working on that), and a lot more retro.